polowis/blog/_posts/2020-03-09-reflection-journal-#4:-a-better-way-to-write-flask-app.md

     {% endwith %}
 {% endraw %}
 ```
-Alternatively, if I wish to display specify message, I can just simple use the ``` error_message()``` function.
+Alternatively, if I wish to display specify message, I can just simply use the ``` error_message()``` function.
 Again, this is built inside framework folder.
 I don't have to reimplement it again for other projects

 ```html
 {% raw %}